All you need to know about Machu Picchu Mountain!

 Which is the best time of the day to hike?

-Whether you are on a group tour or have a private tour guide, these are the recommended options.
+These are the recommended options whether you are on a group tour or have a private tour guide.

-Private Tour: You can hike up to Machu Picchu Mountain first and then meet with your tour guide at a specific point and explore the citadel.
+Private Tours: You can hike up to Machu Picchu Mountain first and then meet with your tour guide at a specific point and explore the citadel.
 You can also request your tour guide to go with you up to the mountain; however, this is an extra charge as Machu Picchu guided tour only includes the citadel.
-If this is your plan, you will only need one ticket, and the cost is 75:USD plus.
+If this is your plan, you will only need one ticket, and the cost is 75:USD in total.

 Which time of the year is best to hike Machu Picchu Mountain?

 Machu Picchu is located in the tropical cloud forest, the warm and humid upper Amazon.

 Like in the movies of lost cities, Machu Picchu is located on a high mountain top with difficult access and cannot be seen from the lower part.
 Also, the area is covered by mist and clouds for most of the year.